What is AI in the automotive industry?

 Tech companies like Waymo that develop self driving cars and other special purpose delivery companies including those making industrial robots are making major investments in autonomous driving technology.
 Autonomous vehicles are only in their infancy, with the number of self driving cars on the road today numbering probably only in the thousands as of early 2025, and mostly operating in specialized operating domains or specific regions.
 The appetite for self driving cars is both an opportunity and a threat to the auto industry, where self driving capabilities have the theoretical potential to reduce the demand for private vehicle ownership.
 But that reality is many years away and today autonomous vehicles are still an area of active research.
 Artificial intelligence is critical to this innovation, which effectively combines all of the ADAS features described earlier along with much more advanced vision systems, radar or LiDAR systems, predictive path planning, anticipating driver behavior of other cars, high resolution mapping, and more.
 There is little doubt that autonomous cars will be an exciting evolution in the years ahead and are a driving force behind many areas of vehicle AI research.

 As you can see, while autonomous vehicles often get the headlines, artificial intelligence in vehicles has widespread applications from the design process, through manufacturing, operation, service and more.
-This is an exciting time to see the many ways the automotive industry will bring AI into their vehicles.
+This is an exciting time to see the many ways the automotive industry will bring AI into their vehicles and AI technology continues to advance.
 Sonatus is excited to be part of this journey and will be deploying more and more AI-based technologies this year and in the years ahead to help support this evolution.